Fridays for Future: Global Climate Strike on 23 September 2022

+Global Climate Strike on 3 March 2023

+On 3 March 2023, a global climate strike took place.
+In Germany strikes were scheduled in more than 240 locations, including in Berlin where more than 18,000 people took part.
+According to FFF Germany more than 220,000 people protested against German climate policies, especially in the transport sector.

+In New Zealand, climate strikes were held in several cities and towns including Auckland, Wellington, Christchurch, Dunedin, Nelson, Napier, New Plymouth and Palmerston North.

 Digital climate strike

-The climate strike online movement, sometimes referred to as "digital strike", was started by two Asian-American climate activists, Iris Zhan and George Zhang from Howard County, Maryland, United States in April 2019.
+The climate strike online movement, sometimes referred to as "digital strike", was started by two Asian-American climate activists, Iris Zhan, from Howard County, Maryland, United States; and George Zhang, from Los Angeles, California; in April 2019.
 This branch of climate striking was created in order to make climate activism accessible to those unable to strike physically.
 In March 2020, following the outbreak of the COVID-19 pandemic, Greta Thunberg encouraged the movement to not gather in the streets or town squares, but to instead sit at home with a sign and post the image on the Internet.
 The movement has since amassed notable popularity due to restrictions passed regarding large gatherings during the COVID-19 pandemic lockdowns, receiving attention from organizations such as Greenpeace and Amnesty International.

 Since its formation, the Fridays for Future Digital movement has engaged in a series of campaigns aimed at raising awareness of various climate justice issues.
 These include efforts to teach climate change education in schools and protect indigenous climate activists from harmful government policies.

 Scientific background

-It is accepted by the vast majority of scientists that the greenhouse effect which warms Earth is much increased by emission of vast amounts of carbon dioxide and some other gases by human activities.
+The emission of vast amounts of carbon dioxide and other greenhouse gases by human activities is warming the climate, through the greenhouse effect.
 In the historical past the greenhouse effect, driven by volcanic and microbial carbon dioxide emission, prevented the earth from being permanently encased in ice, but since humanity industrialised, atmospheric carbon dioxide has increased and is causing ever more harmful global warming and climate change.
 The only processes that take carbon dioxide out of the atmosphere (once takeup by acidifying the oceans is saturated) are geological—locking up of carbon by weathering and formation of rocks as carbonates and other compounds, on a timescale of hundreds of thousands of years—and botanical, uptake of carbon by vegetation, locking it up unless the vegetation burns or rots without being replaced, on a timescale of, at best, centuries.

 Adults in positions of authority, in the form of fossil fuel corporations and global governments, are seen as being responsible for large carbon dioxide emissions, and doing far too little to reduce them.
 A 2019 statement by over 12,000 scientists says that "Young people's concerns are justified and supported by the best available science".